-But which is best for our students?
+So which approach is best for teachers?
+Which is best for our students?
 And do we have to choose just one?

 Rules and Relationships: Can You Have Both?

-In general, I tend to come down on the progressive side of education issues.
+In general, I tend to come down on the progressive, student-centered side of education issues.
 But I’m honestly torn about this one.

-In another group, which caters to more traditional educators, someone complains that her class is too “chatty.”
-Her students “can’t sit still for her lectures.”
+In another group, which caters to traditional educators, someone complains that her class is too “chatty.”
+Or that students “can’t sit still for her lectures.”
 This time, the opposite recommendations roll in.
 “Show them who’s the boss,” “Call the parents,” “Send them to the office.”

 As with most things, the reality is somewhere in the middle.
 Apply a strict approach when students are eager to please, and you’ll turn them off.
 Come across as too soft with students who are testing you, and you’re left with chaos.

 The Importance of Classroom Management